CentroEPiaggio/pacman-DR53/README.md

 This sub-project is powered by open-source software, and UNIPI partner decided to release it as well as open-source.
 It is part of the list of demos in WP5 within the project.
 The full list can be found [here]( https://github.com/pacman-project/pacman) (access restricted to PaCMan members).

-The sub-project DR53 has a Team-Horizontal structure with 2 levels and reports to Marco Gabiccini (CN [@MarcoGabiccini](https://github.com/MarcoGabiccini)).
-Next we describe the premises, orgaznization, development plan, and information on suppliers.
+The sub-project DR53 has a Team-Horizontal structure with 2 levels and reports to Marco Gabiccini (CN [@MarcoGabiccini](https://github.com/MarcoGabiccini)) and [Antonio Bicchi](mailto:bicchi@centropiaggio.unipi.it).
+Next the premises, orgaznization, development plan, technical details and information on suppliers are described.

 ## Premises